MUOSColliniLab/fitko/README.md

 # fitko
-MATLAB routines to fit of population kinetics and oscillations of 2DES datasets.
+MATLAB routines to fit population kinetics and oscillations of 2DES datasets.